 - HIIT workouts take anywhere between ½-¼ of the time and deliver BETTER results.

-- HIIT workouts or sprint training leads to muscular growth and development, unlike cardio.
+- HIIT workouts or sprint training leads to muscular growth and development, unlike traditional steady-state cardiovascular exercise.

 - They are simple to use.